ashtekar/agent-bio-summary/README.md

 | created_at   | TIMESTAMP | Feedback timestamp                        |

 ### Data Retention Policy
-- **Articles, summaries, and feedback are retained for 30 days by default.**
+- **Articles, summaries, and feedback are retained for 90 days by default.**
+- **Magic link tokens** are cleaned up immediately after expiration or use.
+- **User sessions** are retained for 90 days with activity tracking.
-- You can adjust this in the database cleanup functions if needed.
+- You can adjust retention periods in the database cleanup functions if needed.

 ## 🚀 Deployment